15 Gorgeous Luxury Hotels in Sri Lanka: Check In, Bliss Out!

 Dining

-Breakfast in the restaurant, which overlooks the large main pool, is excellent and continues until about 10:30 am.
+Breakfast at the restaurant, overlooking the main pool, runs until 10:30 am.

-What we love most about Water Garden Sigiriya
+What we especially like about Water Garden Sigiriya

 At dusk, egrets, spoonbills and hordes of other birds gather in the lagoon right in front of the main swimming pool.